jebitok-dev/100-days-of-code/log.md

 **Today's Progress**:  did a challenge for the #10daysofJavaScript on Hackerrank and started working on figma design for the Hackathon coming up this week.
 **Thoughts**: the week was amazing though feeling need to get some rest this weekend before another busy week **Link**: https://www.hackerrank.com/challenges/js10/

+### Day 52: November 15, 2020

+**Today's Progress**:  continued with node.js.
+Covered installing of third party packages, used nodemon to automatically start server when refreshed, explored some lodash methods and started an express app.
+**Thoughts**: been sleeping on node.js but at least i still remember some concepts and stack-overflow can still be saviour when I encounter errors esp those of installations
+**Link**: